To report child endangerment on Google products:

 - Access https://support.google.com/families/contact/report_child_grooming.

-- Complete the report form and provide as much detail as possible in the appropriate text box.
+Complete the report form and provide as much detail as possible.

 - Click “Submit”.